gblackard-gvtx/TwitchNFTBot/README.md

   ]
 }
 ```
-We want the id from this json object
+We want the id from this json object.
+At this point and time you should have the following variables.
+* ClientId
+* Secret
+* Authirization Code
+* Refresh Token
+* BroadcastId